 - Bringing in a pet therapy animal for the senior to pet or hold

-Connect with the award-winning care experts on dementia in Portland, Texas at Anthem Home Care for additional strategies to allow for the best quality of life for a cherished older adult in late stage dementia.
+Connect with Anthem Home Care, experts in memory care in Corpus Christi and surrounding communities, for additional strategies to allow for the best quality of life for a cherished older adult in late stage dementia.
 We are here around the clock to help just as much or as little as you would like.